vethackathon2025/gitmcp-context/META.md

 /integration/   → Technical configuration
 ```

-**The Claude Conversation:** 1,286 lines of back-and-forth refinement
+**The Claude Conversation:** 1,286 lines of back-and-forth refinement in a Claude (not code) conversation
-- Saved in `claud-conversation.txt` for transparency
+- Saved in `claude-conversation.txt` for transparency
 - Iterated on tone, empathy, crisis awareness
 - Designed military-informed communication style
 - Created detailed phase scripts